XDeep Stealth 2.0 Modifications : Crotch Bungee

 Here is my solution…. see what you think:

-The crotch bungee is replaced by a simple knotted bungee, that is secured tightly under a length of taut bungee threaded through the grommets included on the existing Stealth 2.0 butt-plate.
+The crotch bungee is replaced with a simple knotted bungee, that is secured tightly under a length of taut bungee threaded through the grommets included on the existing XDeep Stealth Classic harness lumbar plate.

 I had to experiment with the type of knot used.
-Initial attempts could pull free of the restraint – especially if the Stealth 2.0 bladder was fully inflated and/or during giant-stride type water entries.
+Initial attempts could pull free of the restraint; especially if the XDeep Stealth Classic bladder was fully inflated and/or during giant-stride-type water entries.

 The Monkey’s Fist knot produces a solid ‘ball’ on the end of the bungee.
 This will not accidentally come loose of the restraining bungee in the butt-plate – but can easily be removed or replaced by the diver on dry land or in water.

-The knot can be tied using the existing 6mm bungee that comes with the Stealth 2.0 on purchase (it uses less length of bungee than the crotch bungee method does)
+The knot can be tied using the existing 6mm bungee that comes with the XDeep Stealth Classic on purchase (it uses less length of bungee than the crotch bungee method does)

 It can take a little practice to get the Monkey’s Fist knot tied properly – but you can soon get the hang of it.
 Most of my students now prefer this method to the original crotch bungee method.

-The only other step is to tie a short length of bungee through the existing grommet holes in the XDeep Stealth butt-plate.
+The only other step is to tie a short length of bungee through the existing grommet holes at the base of the XDeep Stealth Classic lumbar plate.
 You can do this as a continuous loop, or a single length secured by a knot at each end.
 It has to be tied relatively tight.

-Once the modification is set-up, it holds the XDeep Stealth 2.0 BCD firmly in position, but can be removed/replaced with a single hand, even in the water when diving.
+Once the modification is set up, it holds the XDeep Stealth Classic firmly in position but can be removed/replaced with a single hand, even in the water when diving.

 Try it out…. see what you think!